cometaj2/huckle/README.rst

 specific CLI, usp5 in this case, to a hypermedia API url root.

 Each CLI configuration file contains:
-    - A URL to the root of the hypermedia API
+    - A URL to the root of the hypermedia CLI API

 Once a CLI is created, it can be invoked by name.
 Huck then takes over and provides a dynamic view of the commands and documentation that can